matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 Clojure thing a try.
 But there is not a whole lot of: "OK, I am sitting at the keyboard.
 Now what?"
 In fact, if you read the web site, it is almost like sort of: OK, boy this hammock is super comfortable.
-I just hopped out of it, and I have this whole program in my head.
+I just hopped out of it.
+I have this whole program in my head.
 What do I do next?

 [Time 0:04:04]